 The Beneteau 37 is an outstanding mid-size cruiser.
 From her easy-handling but powerful rig complete with a mast-furling mainsail and roller-furling jib, to her wide cockpit with walk-through transom and swim ladder, and fresh water shower, the 37 is a boat designed to maximize cruising pleasure.
-Step below into her cavernous main salon and enjoy a full galley with double stainless steel sinks, a front loading refrigerator, a propane stove with oven, a microwave and more storage space than you can imagine to make meal preparation a breeze.
+Step below into her cavernous main salon and enjoy a full galley with double stainless steel sinks, a front loading refrigerator, a propane stove with oven, a microwave, and more storage space than you can imagine to make meal preparation a breeze.
 The cabin layout features two airy and bright private staterooms as well as convertible berths in the main salon.
 The fit and finish on all the wood is equal to what one would find on custom yachts costing much more.
-A full head with a separate stand-up shower and six and a half feet of standing headroom ensure your comfort, whether you are on board for a two-day beginner’s course or a five-day cruising experience.
+A full head with a separate stand-up shower and six and a half feet of standing headroom ensure your comfort, whether you are on board for an overnight or just a day cruising experience.

 Designed and built-in Maine, the Sabre 34 is a boat that sails as well as it looks.
 Designed as a cruiser/racer, the double spreader rig gives the boat ample power that is easily handled by the well-balanced helm.
 The wing keel allows for upwind ability and anchoring in your favorite gunkhole.
 The updated B&G instruments mate to a full-size chart plotter at the helm so you always know where you are.
 She sleeps 6 comfortably with a pull-out double berth in the main saloon, forward V berth, and aft double berth.
 The four dorades and two hatches keep it breezy and comfortable down below.
 A working oven, two-burner stove, and refrigerator allow you to play boat-gourmet at the spacious fold-down table while the full head and shower keep the crew clean.